Learning-from-the-curve/daily-updates/Stata_codes/readme.md

 The _master_call.do file calls all other files.
 Running this generates all output.
 No need to run other files.
 Depending on your Stata configuration, you might need to install packages/ado files that are used in the programs (lines 5-15).
 You need to set the full path to a folder on your machine where you want the project to live (lines 15-25).
-From there, the rest is just watching.
+From there, the rest is just watching everything unfold.

 The COVID data at ECDC is updated daily at 13:00 CET.
 Before that time, you need to call yesterday's date instead.